fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/README.md

 ## Upgrade

-After updating the Vimspector code (either via `git pull` or whatever package manager), run `:VimspectorUpdate` to update any already-installed gadets.
+After updating the Vimspector code (either via `git pull` or whatever package manager), run `:VimspectorUpdate` to update any already-installed gadgets.

 # About